rednafi/rednafi.com/content/python/metaclasses.md

 ## Metaclass conflicts

-Note that the metaclass argument is singular – you can’t attach more than one metaclass to a class.
+Note that the metaclass argument is singular – you can't attach more than one metaclass to a class.
 However, through multiple inheritance you can accidentally end up with more than one metaclass, and this produces a conflict which must be resolved.